 Because rodents are not protected under current provisions of the Animal Welfare Act, specific accounting of the numbers that are used are not required by law.
 As a result, there is no way to know conclusively just how many millions suffer and die each year in publicly and privately funded research.
 Long ago, rodents became favored "laboratory" animals, not because there were compelling scientific reasons to do so, but rather for reasons of space, economy and convenience.
 Rodents are small animals, and more of them can be housed in a laboratory than larger animals, such as cats, dogs or monkeys.
 They also breed faster, and are less expensive to purchase and maintain.

-Vivisection is the practice of cutting into or using invasive techniques on live animals.
+About Vivisecton Vivisection is the practice of cutting into or using invasive techniques on live animals.

 The term is derived from the Latin word vivus, which means alive.